-After a long struggle, legislation was signed in 1983 making the birthday of Rev. Dr. Martim Luther King, Jr. a federal holiday. in 1994, Congress designated the Martin Luther King Jr. Federal Holiday as a national day of service and charged the Corporation for National and Community Service with leading this effort.
-Taking place each year on the third Monday in January, the MLK Day of Service is the only federal holiday observed as a national day of service - a "day on, not a day off."
+After a long struggle, legislation was signed in 1983 making the birthday of the Rev. Dr. Martin Luther King, Jr. a federal holiday.
+In 1994, Congress designated the Martin Luther King Jr. Federal Holiday as a National Day of Service and charged the Corporation for National and Community Service, now AmericCorps, with leading this effort.
+Taking place each year on the third Monday in January, the MLK Day of Service is the only federal holiday observed as a National Day of Service - a "day on, not a day off."
 The MLK Day of Service is a part of United We Serve, the President's national call to service initiative.
 It calls for Americans from all walks of life to work together to provide solutions to our most pressing national problems.
 The MLK Day of Service empowers individuals, strengthens communities, bridges barriers, creates solutions to social problems, and moves us closer to Dr. King's vision of of a "Beloved Community".

 As part of this grant, we hosted a fun event on MLK Jr. Day 2017 on the University of South Carolina campus.
-The Best Buddies at USC organization ran a Peanut Butter and Jelly Sandwich-Making Competition on campus for all students to take part in!
-Not only did students who participated have a chance to win prizes for their efforts, but they also got to make a difference in the lives of individuals in our community who are experiencing food insecurity because the PB&Js that were made were distributed at a local soup kitchen, many of which were closed that day to observe the holiday.
+The UofSC Best Buddies organization ran a Peanut Butter and Jelly Sandwich-Making Competition on campus for all students to take part in!
+Not only did students who participated have a chance to win prizes for their efforts, but they also got to make a difference in the lives of individuals in our community who are experiencing food insecurity.
+The PB&J's were distributed at a local soup kitchen because many hunger-focused organizations were closed to observe the holiday.

 On MLK Day 2018, 129 volunteers made 1,720 PB&J's that were donated to Transitions Homeless Center and the 153 Project!